panharithan/fastapi-keycloak-for-llm/README.md

 ## 🚀 Deployment with Docker Compose (Non-Production Environment)
 ### Project Overview
-This is an LLM-based chat application powered by Ollama for local large language model inference.
+This open-source project is a large language model (LLM) chat application powered by Ollama.
 It features a Gradio Web UI for user interaction and a FastAPI backend that handles chat requests, model responses, and system orchestration.
 The backend is secured with Keycloak OAuth2, ensuring authenticated access and role-based authorization for users.
+Chat history is stored in MongoDB for fast, scalable storage.
 You can run your favorite Ollama model with a friendly chat interface or deploy it for team or organizational use, enabling a private, secure, and customizable AI assistant environment within your infrastructure.
+All's license free.

 ### Diagram of Architecture
 ![System Architecture Diagram](drawing/diagram.png)